This post may contain affiliate links. Read the full disclosure here.

 So check your plants often and spray with neem oil as a preventative.

-However, if you create the right condition, they’ll just…show up.
-Especially fungus gnats, but that’s ok because apart from being annoying af, fungus gnats in normal quantities won’t really damage your plants.
+However, if you create the right conditions, they’ll just…show up.
+Especially fungus gnats, but that’s ok because apart from being annoying af, fungus gnats won’t really damage your plants.

 Do check your plants when you buy them – especially if you buy plants from the reduced section.
 Often the rather sad, yellowing reduced plants have simply been overwatered, but always check.

-Types of house plant pests and how to identify them
+Type of houseplant pests & how to identify them

 Slugs